What is RAG API and How Does it Work?

 What are Large Language Models (LLMs)?

-Large Language Models (LLMs) are advanced artificial intelligence systems that serve as the foundation for the Retrieval-Augmented Generation (RAG) API.
+Large Language Models (LLMs) are advanced artificial intelligence systems that serve as the foundation for the Retrieval-Augmented Generation (RAG).
 LLMs, like the GPT (Generative Pre-trained Transformer), are highly sophisticated, language-driven AI models.
 They have been trained on extensive datasets and can understand and generate human-like text, making them indispensable for various applications.

 In the context of the RAG API, these LLMs play a central role in enhancing data retrieval, processing, and generation, making it a versatile and powerful tool for optimizing data interactions.